I. General Principles

 2. Deliberate destruction of, damage to, malicious use of or abuse of any University, public or private property.

-20. Violation of University Policy: Knowingly or recklessly violating a published University policy, rule or regulation; or participating in that one should reasonably know to be a violation of a published University policy, rule or regulation, including, but not limited to, Residential Life Policies and Procedures, Campus Life Student
+20. Violation of University Policy: Knowingly or recklessly violating a published University policy, rule or regulation; or participating in conduct that one should reasonably know to be a violation of a published University policy, rule or regulation, including, but not limited to, Residential Life Policies and Procedures, Campus Life Student Group policies, and Parking and Transportation Rules and Regulations.

 21. Fire and Life Safety Violations